lsjoberg98/lsjoberg98/README.md

 **Personal Stuff:**

-- 👨🏽‍💻 I’m currently working on 3D Game engines;
+- 👨🏽‍💻 I’m currently working on 3D Game engines
-- 🌱 I’m currently focusing on C/C++;
+- 🌱 I’m currently focusing on C/C++
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- ⚡️ Fun-Fact: Pineapple should always be on Pizza;
+- ⚡️ Fun-Fact: Pineapple should always be on Pizza
-- 📫 How to reach me: lsjoberg@student.hive.fi;
+- 📫 How to reach me: lsjoberg@student.hive.fi

 **Languages and Tools:**